MV Musthika Kencana II: History

 On 6 January 1992, she was transferred to the Caen - Portsmouth route, returning to the Saint-Malo - Portsmouth route on 20 May.
 From 19 June to 28 August, she served on the Portsmouth - Cherbourg - Poole - Cherbourg - Poole - Saint-Malo route, then returning to the Saint-Malo - Portsmouth Route.
 She was laid up at Saint-Malo on 30 September.
 Armoricain was chartered to British Channel Island Ferries from 2 to 20 February 1993 and was then laid up at Cherbourg.
 She was moved to Saint-Malo in September.

-On 18 December 1993, Armoricain was sold to the Xiamen Ocean Shipping Company and was renamed Min Nan.
+On 18 December 1993, Armorique was sold to the Xiamen Ocean Shipping Company and was renamed Min Nan.
 The call sign BBZU was allocate.
 She entered service between Xiamen and Hong Kong in 1994.
 She was sold again in 1998 to Weihai Ferry Co and renamed Sheng Sheng.
 On 30 June 2003, she was sold to Dharma Lautan Utama, Belize.
 In 2005, she was sold to Jalan Kanginan, Surabaya, Indonesia and was renamed Tirta Kencana I. The call sign YHYC was allocated.
 She served on the Surabaya - Makassar route.
 On 1 January 2009, she was renamed Musthika Kencana II.
 On 4 July 2011, the ship caught fire off Madura, Java and was abandoned.
 She sank the next day.